Andromeda-crypto/knightVision/README.md

 # knightVision

+KnightVision — Explore chess at scale with data-driven insights and move analysis.

 **KnightVision** is a Python project designed to analyze chess games at scale, transforming raw PGN data into structured insights.
 As a chess enthusiast, I wanted to build a project that combines my passion for the game with data-driven analysis.